Our Priority: Ensure Patient Access to PSA Testing & Reform the U.S. Preventative Services Task Force (USPSTF) Recommendation Process

 Why the Issue Matters

 Prostate cancer is the second-leading cause of cancer deaths for men in the U.S. About 1 in 9 men will be diagnosed with prostate cancer in their lifetime.
 This year, nearly 191,000 men will be diagnosed with prostate cancer.
-Also, prostate cancer is the leading cancer diagnosis in the Veterans Health Administration, and currently, over 488,000 veterans are receiving care for prostate cancer.
 Despite this, patient access to screening for prostate cancer has been threatened by state and federal agencies as well as public and private payors.